 The proposed 100,000 tons per year threshold is intended to apply to the combined GHG emissions from a facility; i.e., if more than one type of GHG is emitted, the total quantity must be considered.
 However, before adding the quantities of each GHG together, the amendment will require each to be converted into its "carbon dioxide equivalent."
 This refers to a way to take into account the fact that different GHGs have differing capacities to heat the atmosphere due to their chemical differences.
 E.g., a molecule of sulfur hexafluoride has almost 23,000 times the effect as a molecule of carbon dioxide.
 For each GHG there is a factor like this to use to multiply the raw tons of gas emitted to get its equivalent mass of carbon dioxide.
 To apply the 100,000 ton per year threshold, for each GHG emitted the actual number of tons emitted is multiplied by its carbon dioxide equivalence factor, then the equivalent tons are added and compared to 100,000.
-The equivalence factors are taken from values published by the U.S. EPA.
+The equivalence factors are taken from EPA's "Inventory of U.S. Greenhouse Gas Emissions and Sinks," which is updated annually under existing commitment under the United Nations Framework Convention on Climate Change (UNFCCC).